py2ai/py2ai.github.io/_posts/2021-06-06-Online-Video-Processing-From-Client-Camera.md

 categories: [Tutorial Series]
 mathjax: true
 featured-img: flasklipsonlinelogo
-summary:  This tutorial is about obtaining live frames of a client's camera, process it and provide result back to the client
+description:  This tutorial is about obtaining live frames of a client's camera, process it and provide result back to the client
 ---

 Hi friends, hope you are doing great!
 Today's tutorial is about using Flask, Socket.io and JavaScript, to obtain frames from a client's camera, then process it